anthony0727/ai-compiler-study/README.md

 ## Result

+* Implemented `TritonRoPE` class and performed benchmark, profiling against `transformer_engine.attention.apply_rotary_pos_emb`.
+* TritonRoPE is implemented as in-place operaton.
+* It's ~x8 times faster on foward pass, ~x6 times faster on backward pass, than Pytorch.
+* I referenced a lot from unsloth, where they have carefully tuned launch grid size and block size.
+* I see that CUDA programming adopts blocked threads whereas Triton adopts blocked programs.
+I don't fully understand this; as far as I know, thread is supposed to be a subset of a program...?
+* Couldn't perform fair comparison on kernel operation scale, due to lack of knowledge & time for debugging & profiling CUDA programming.
+* Wish I could look into computational graphs and see what's going on.

  forward benchmark         | backward benchmark :-------------------------:|:-------------------------:
 ![](results/rope_fw.png)   | ![](results/rope_bw.png)

+**Pytorch forward profiling**
 ```
 [64 rows x 3 columns]
 -------------------------------------------------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------  ------------